- What are the hours of the school day?

 - What is the difference between the schools in Chamartín, La Moraleja and Soto de Viñuelas?King’s Infant School in Chamartín is a purpose-built Infant School for 200 pupils between the ages of 3 and 7 years (Nursery to Year 2).
 At the age of 7 (Year 3), children transfer to the main school in Soto de Viñuelas or to King’s College School in La Moraleja.
 King’s College School in La Moraleja caters for 500 pupils between the ages of 3-14 (Nursery to Year 9).
 In Year 10 pupils transfer to King’s College Soto de Viñuelas.
 All schools follow the same curriculum.

-- Which Exam Boards do pupils follow at each level?King’s College I/GCSE Exam Boards:
+- Which Exam Boards do pupils follow at each level?King’s College, The British School of Madrid I/GCSE Exam Boards:

 - English Literature – CIE

 - English AFL – CIE

 - History – CIE